vertigo-ala/docs/README.md

 - Image-store at <http://localhost:8001/store>

 An alternative sample properties for remote swarm mode deployment is mantained in the "swarm" folder.
 Every hostname should be replaced by a valid swarm load balancer (in case of PWD any node's external hostname will do).
 A specific docker-compose is kept in `docker-compose-swarm.yml` because `docker stack deploy` commands require a little different syntax.

+#### biocache-store

+This is the biocache coomand line module to load data into any ALA deployment.

+This module has a few environment variables that affect its behaviour:

+- BIOPWD: text password for "biocache" ssh user (defaults to "biocache")
+- PUBLICKEY: if provided password login is disabled and only key authentication agains this public key is accepted
+- USETTYD: if "true" SSHD is not executed - a web shell instead accepts browser connections at port 7681

+#### biocache-sample

+Remote deployment of a "full" biocache stack (actually only image upload works for now).

+- Apikey (web + mysql)
+- Custom commonui
+- Image-service (web + postgres + elasticsearch + image-store)
+- Collectory (web + mysql)
+- Solr cloud (solr + zookeeper)
+- Biocache (command line + cassandra)
+- Australia CAS login (bypass=true)